Beginner’s Guide to Deep Sky Astrophotography

 Introduction

-There are many different types of astrophotography, from wide-angle Milky Way photography to high-magnification planetary imaging, to deep-sky astrophotography through a telescope or camera lens.
+There are many types of astrophotography, from wide-angle Milky Way photography to high-magnification planetary imaging to deep-sky astrophotography through a telescope or camera lens.

 Deep-sky” (often called “deep space”) means photographing objects like nebulae, galaxies, and star clusters.
-Some of these objects are faint or underwhelming through the eyepiece, yet explode with color and detail when photographed.
+Some objects are faint or underwhelming through the eyepiece yet explode with color and detail when photographed.

-The core aspects of this particular form of astrophotography include understanding the camera settings required to capture long exposure images, how to achieve (and maintain) sharp focus, and everyone’s favorite, image processing.
+This particular form of astrophotography includes understanding the camera settings required to capture long exposure images, how to achieve (and maintain) sharp focus, and everyone’s favorite image processing.

 Zenithstar 73